dayton-outar/shillings/docs/BRANDING/POSITIONING.md

 >
 > Today the everybody trap may keep you afloat if you’re already in office or already own a substantial share of market.
 But it’s deadly if you want to build a position from nowhere.

 ## Chapter 8.
-Repositioning the competition
+Repositioning the Competition

 > There comes a time when you can’t find a creneau.
 With hundreds of variations in each product category on the market, the chances of finding an open hole today are very slim.
 >